ogilliland/ogilliland.github.io/_projects/project-two.md

 layout: post
 title: "Project Two"
 date: 2018-11-25
-intro: "Small project introduction goes here!
-Nothing too fancy."
+intro: "Small project introduction goes here; nothing too fancy.
+This one is intentionally long to see what happens when the number of characters exceeds what is expected."
 ---
 Some project text goes here...